edeliver/edeliver/README.md

 ## 1 ASSUMPTIONS

-These are all good conventions which have been bread over the years from administrating many different infrastructure setups.
+These are all good conventions which have been bread over the years from orchestrating many different infrastructure setups.
 You can disregard everything here and go back to your existing deployment process.
-Or, you can fork, add your improvements and contribute towards a modern and efficient deployment tool that just works.
+Alternatively, you can fork, add your improvements and contribute towards a modern and efficient deployment tool that just works.

 ### 1.1 Ubuntu

 Your server is running Ubuntu, preferably 10.04 LTS.

 Ubuntu + upstart are by no means the holy grail, but they work very well.
 Feel free to share your love for other distros & service managers via pull requests.

 ### 1.2 Remote logins and privileges

 Your local username can gain sudo privileges on the server without being prompted for a password.

-Don't login with root.
-Don't use password logins.
+**Don't login with root.
+Don't use password logins.**

 If you're using chef to manage your servers [sudo-cookbook](https://github.com/opscode/cookbooks/tree/master/sudo) &